efinicke/Cub3D/README.md

 ## Project Overview

 Cub3D, developed in C with MinilibX, draws inspiration from classic first-person shooters like Wolfenstein 3D.
 It immerses users in a 3D maze environment using ray-casting for real-time rendering.
-Project challenges included parsing scene descriptions, rendering textured walls, implementing player movement controls, and efficient window management.
+Project challenges included parsing scene descriptions, rendering textured walls, implementing player movement controls, and efficient window management, and as a bonus a small 2D minimap, for localize you in the maze.

 This project is the sequel to a first successful collaboration between [Stephane Payeur](https://github.com/s-payeur) and myself — apparently lightning does strike twice! — showcasing our ability to deliver outstanding outcomes ;).